Graduate School

 It is generally expected that all members of graduate committees should be physically present at all required graduate committee meetings (i.e., program meetings, preliminary examinations, and final examinations).
 However, it is permissible for the student, and/or committee members to participate from a remote location provided the conditions listed below are met:

-- All participants join in with two-way audio and video connections; audio-only connections must be approved by the major professor if the video connection is not possible.
-When the student is the remote participant, his or her connection must be an audio and video connection;
+- Remote participants must have audio and video connections; audio only connections for committee members must be approved by the major professor if the video connection is not possible

 Petitions